The best selection of extra virgin olive oil in Spain. Oils from Spanish cooperatives and oil mills compromised with quality.

 -

-The green color is given by the chlorophyll and the yellow by other minor components of the OVE.
-Chlorophyll is more abundant when the olive is collected earlier and it disappears over time.
-For this reason, the oils with the greenest colour are the first to be picked and their greenness becomes more yellow.
+The green color is given by the chlorophyll and the yellow by other minor components of the EVOO.
+Chlorophyll is more abundant when the olive is harvested early but chlorophyll disappears over time.
+For this reason, the oils have the greenest colour when are harvested early and their greenness becomes more yellow slowly.
 Likewise, the oils that are milled later are more yellow.

 -